 Adam Richman travels through time; with special security clearance to a U.S. Army lab, Adam gets a glimpse into the cutting-edge food research that's taking a quantum leap into the future.

-A behind--the-scenes look at how Jelly Belly creates delicious jellybeans in every flavor; then Adam Richman explores kitchen innovator Blue Apron's 495,000 square foot facility.
+A behind-the-scenes look at how Jelly Belly creates delicious jellybeans in every flavor; then Adam Richman explores kitchen innovator Blue Apron's 495,000 square foot facility.

-A countdown of the ten most fascinating occupations, from the daffy to the dangerous to the downright creepy.
+The variety of jobs in America is endless, but some have to be seen to be believed; a countdown of the ten most fascinating occupations, from the daffy to the dangerous to the downright creepy.

 A Michigan company designs water bottles; the makers of bubble wrap share their secrets; workers conquer the challenge of packaging the world's largest crane; America's military goods and supplies are packaged.